MitchReed123/cra-template-jsx-sass/README.md

-# Getting Started with Create React App
+# Basic Break Down

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to give a base starting point for [React/Redux/SASS].

-## Available Scripts

-In the project directory, you can run:
+It will create a functioning boiler plate version to start off with.

+## How to use the template

+1. Get into the directory you want to store your project **Note: Replace "projectname" with the name of your project**
+2. Run this command `npx create-react-app projectname --template jsx-sass`

+### Scripts that are available

-### `npm start`
+## `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.